What is The Conscientious Employee Protection Act (CEPA)?

 Our New Jersey CEPA Lawyers Can Help You

 If you have suffered retaliation in the workplace after you reported what you believed to be a violation of the law on the part of your employer, you may have a claim for damages.
 At any time in the process of considering reporting an employer, the experienced and knowledgeable CEPA lawyers at McOmber McOmber & Luber, P.C. can help you claim justice and the compensation to which you are entitled.
-Call or contact us today at our Red Bank, NJ or Marlton, NJ offices to set up a consultation.
+Call or contact us today at our Red Bank, NJ, Marlton, NJ or Newark, NJ offices to set up a consultation.